 Every student who is interested in Hospitality Management has to look into University of Delaware.
 Hospitality students from University of Delaware receive an earnings boost of around 28.9% over the typical income of hospitality management majors.
 This school is located in the suburban area of Newark, Delaware, near to shops and other amusement.

 George Washington University is among your best bets if you're planning on studying Hospitality Management.
-Students who graduate from this program report average early career income of hospitality and mid-career income of $80,605.
+Hospitality graduates from George Washington University earn a boost of approximately 25.3% over the average earnings of hospitality management majors.
 Want a sizable student body?
 This institution has over 20,000 students on campus.

 You may want to invest in an ACT prep course before you take the exam since the typical ACT score is 30.
 GWU features a high performing women's basketball team.
 Ever wish you had a simple way to find out a school's grades in each subject?
 Now you do.
 Take a look at George Washington University's scorecard.

 It is hard to beat New York University if you want to study Hospitality Management.
 Hospitality majors from New York University get a earnings boost of approximately 25.0% above the typical income of hospitality management graduates.
 New York University is among the largest schools in New York.

 Graduates from New York University seem to be succeeding in their jobs as they're much less prone to default on their student loans especially when compared to graduates from other colleges.
 Every additional year of college causes students to increase their debt, so NYU's impressive 81.9% graduation rate is definitely a plus.
 The scorecard provides a great overview of New York University.